ChrizzTheWizz/DLBDSDQDW01_DataQualityAndDataWrangling/README.md

 Data has already been collected for most of February and can be used accordingly.
 The data can be found in "./data/analysis.h5".

 **IMPORTANT**<br>
-Due to a small error regarding the coordinates of the constructions (longitude and latitude swapped), please note the following:
+Due to a small error regarding the coordinates of the constructions (longitude and latitude swapped), please note the following:<br>
 The code as uploaded here can be left as it is if the data stored here ("./data/analysis.h5") is to be viewed exclusively via app.py.

 If this data is to be supplemented (not recommended!), the code must be adapted at the following point: